 12) PIZ 603 Darneya schaurothi (holotype).
-Pollen cone with clustered microsporangia 13) PIZ 603 Darneya schaurothi (holotype).
-Detail of the the falcate termination of the covering scales 14) PIZ 603 Darneya schaurothi (holotype).
-Single pollen microsporophyll with the minute pollen sacs 15) PIZ 229 Darneya schaurothi.
-Detail of the pollen sacs arranged around the central axis ent kinds of pollen organ organizations.
+Pollen cone with clustered microsporangia

+- 13) PIZ 603 Darneya schaurothi (holotype).
+Detail of the the falcate termination of the covering scales - 14) PIZ 603 Darneya schaurothi (holotype).
+Single pollen microsporophyll with the minute pollen sacs - 15) PIZ 229 Darneya schaurothi.
+Detail of the pollen sacs arranged around the central axis The male cones of Darneya (morphogenus for Albertia), Willsiostrobus (morphogenus for Mesozoic Voltziales) and Alpianthus (morphogenus for Alpiales) reveal different kinds of pollen organ organizations.
 The Willsiostrobus cones, with the microsporophylls attached to the distal lower edge, had a structure similar to the cones of the extant Araucariaceae.
 The difference between Alpianthus and Alpia anisica and Schizolepis ungeri is obvious.
-Pollen organs of Alpia and Schizolepis are composed of several catkinlike upright growing and stalked micro-cones bearing the pollen sacs on the lower surface of minute microleaves.
+Pollen organs of Alpia and Schizolepis are composed of several catkin-like upright growing and stalked microcones bearing the pollen sacs on the lower surface of minute microleaves.
 Regarding this feature, the Darneya-pollen cones stand isolated in the Early Mesozoic conifer assemblages.
-It is difficult to establish the Permian progenitor for Darneya alpina, although one specimen classified as "conifer remains" from the Lower Permian in the Schleusingen Museum has all the outer aspects of a male Darneya cone.
+It is difficult to establish the Permian progenitor for Darneya alpina, although some specimens from the lower Permian (Schleusingen Museum, Tregiovo-Dolomites) have all the outer aspects of male Darneya cones.
 The microsporophylls consistently rise from the main axis in almost the same manner.
 Their distal parts also end in a long and pointed spine.
 Therefore, based on the sterile leaves and fructification from the Lower and Upper Permian, an early devolving line of this conifer family is suggested.
 Seed cones: Pusterostrobus cones were usually small-sized and spherical.
 Megasporophylls from Voltzia agordica, known as Tirolstrobus, were much longer (15-20 cm), elongated and cylindrical.
 The bract scales were also mainly lobed.
 Female cones of Alpia anisica (named Dolomitostrobus anisicus) consist of entire rounded ovuliferous scales with only one consistent seed and are therefore also easily distinguishable from Albertia.